cardenasc33/receipt-processor-challenge/README.md

 docker compose up -d --build
 ```

-This will create and run docker containers from the frontend and backend images in detached mode so that they run in the background.
+This will create and run docker containers from the frontend and backend images.
+The `-d` flag specifies detached mode which runs the containers in the background.

 The Go backend server should now be listening for API requests on port `8080`